The Latest Supreme Court Decision Banning LGBT Employment Discrimination

 Rochester LGBT Discrimination Lawyer Fighting For Your Rights

 If you’ve been a victim of employee discrimination because of your sexual orientation or gender identity, now is the time to hire a reputable LGBT discrimination lawyer.
 At The Cimino Law Firm, we not only offer over 20 years of experience aggressively fighting to protect your rights, but we proudly take cases on contingency, which means you can pursue justice without any out-of-pocket expense.
-Contact us today at 585-347-6200 or online to schedule a free consultation.
+Contact us today at 585-347-6200 or online to schedule a confidential consultation.

 Follow us on Facebook for our latest COVID-19 updates and latest legal news about LGBT discrimination.